GEN PRAC 7012 - Counselling Placement I

 Note: Only members of a particular Group can access the Group communication features (discussion forums, email, etc.).
-If you would like to have a specific Group Page created, please send your request to the course coordinator For example, Group Pages can be created to include students living in the same geographical area or students working for the same organisation.
+If you would like to have a specific Group Page created, please send your request to email@example.com For example, Group Pages can be created to include students living in the same geographical area or students working for the same organisation.

 Please note that you also have access to individual MyUni sites for EACH course you are enrolled in.
 Please check the sites regularly as they may contain important announcements that are relevant to your study in the course.

 3.3.2 Access Adelaide

 Access Adelaide is the name of the online service that allows you to access and, in some cases, amend your records.
 It can be found at: https://access.adelaide.edu.au/sa/login.asp.

 You can log into Access Adelaide to view: